James Krishna Floyd: Film

 Floyd’s first starring film role was the 2011 coming-of-age drama Everywhere and Nowhere, in which he played a British Pakistani teenager who has a passion for music and DJing.
-The film played to stellar reviews at the Mumbai Film Festival and Dinard Film Festival, and was released in the UK, Europe, and the Middle East.
+The film played at the Mumbai Film Festival and Dinard Film Festival, and was released in the UK, Europe, and the Middle East.

 In 2012, Floyd starred in the 2013 drama My Brother the Devil, a tale of two British-Egyptian brothers growing up on a tough council estate in Hackney, East London.
 It was Sally El Hosaini’s debut film as a writer/director, and Floyd starred as "Rash", a young drug-dealing boxer with a secret.
 To prepare for the role, Floyd spent five months living with Hackney gang members and training as a boxer in order to “to get my head around how these guys really think and feel.”
 After his performance, Time Out reported that Floyd “be on every director’s must-cast list.”
 Later that year, he signed with United Talent Agency in Los Angeles.

 In 2015, Floyd played the lead role of Alex Harks, an American orphan caught up in a private spy ring in the thriller Rogue Agent, executive produced by Brian Kavanaugh-Jones and co-starring Anthony LaPaglia.
-In 2017, Floyd co-starred as a rags-to-riches British Indian businessman in British noir City of Tiny Lights along- side Riz Ahmed, Billie Piper and Cush Jumbo.
+In 2017, Floyd co-starred as a rags-to-riches British Indian businessman in British noir City of Tiny Lights alongside Riz Ahmed, Billie Piper and Cush Jumbo.
 The film was directed by Pete Travis and produced by Rebecca O’Brien.

+In 2021 Floyd starred as a lonely British man seeking online connection in the romantic comedy Love in a Bottle, directed by Oscar nominee Paula van der Oest.
+In 2023 he co-starred as the Afghan refugee "Emad" in Netflix's drama The Swimmers, directed by Sally El Hosaini, written by Jack Thorne and produced by Working Title Films, it was a big hit on the platform and nominated for the BAFTA Award for Outstanding British Film.
+It achieved no.1 in 15 countries and top 10 in 85 countries on Netflix, and in its second week it increased its viewership even more and climbed to no.2 globally on the platform.
+In 2024 he directed and wrote the romance film Unicorns which was nominated for seven British Independent Film Awards, including Best Debut Director and Best Debut Screenwriter for Floyd.